Indian Agriculture: Reinventing Agriculture disease identification and crop health management: Agentic AI of Agriculture

 Introduction

-The agentic AI is a substitute of the reactive system with the intelligent agents that can perceive the environment conditions, analyze the information, and make a choice and take actions themselves.
+The intelligent agents and the possibility to observe the conditions of the environment, analyze information and make a choice and do some actions independently are the substitutes of the reactive structure to the agentic AI.
 The Indian agriculture can be revolutionized using this technology that will assist in the diagnosis of diseases to enable farmers to have the accurate and timely information to act on it.

-Experience regarding the Agentic AI in Agriculture.
+Experience on the Agentic AI on Agriculture.

 a)Data Collection Layer

-Soil moisture, temperature and humidity sensor Soil IoT.
+Humidity and temperature sensor Soil moisture, temperature and humidity sensor Soil IoT.

-Drones that contain high resolution images of crops.
+Drones having high resolution images of crops.

-Weather data of the weather services.
+Weather information of the weather services.

 b)Perception and Analysis